tntp/tntpr/README.md

 - TNTP-specific ggplot2 theme and color palette
 - Wrappers for quickly making typical TNTP-style charts (e.g., bar chart of means on variable 1 grouped by variable 2)
 - Education-specific data management functions (e.g., `date_to_SY()` to convert continuous hire dates into school years using a specified cutoff date)

+`tntpr` is built to work seamlessly with the "tidyverse," a set of packages outlined in the wiki page [Overview of R at TNTP](https://tools.tntp.org/confluence/display/TOPIC/Overview+of+R+at+TNTP).

 ## Installing the package